-Fluorine plays a key role in many areas of chemistry, life sciences, technology, industry and modern life like no other element.
-Fluorine reacts with almost every element and, in principle, fluorine atoms can be incorporated into any organic molecule, meaning that fluorine can form the most compounds of all elements.
-When H or OH is replaced by F in organic molecules, the bond energies and bond polarizations and thus the properties change considerably.
-Synthetic fluoroorganics are becoming increasingly important in pharmaceutical active ingredients, crop protection agents, lubricants and anti-corrosive agents, dyes, liquid crystals, surfactants, ionic liquids, blood substitutes, etc. The most thermally and chemically stable polymers are fluoropolymers and their derivatives.
+Fluorine plays a more prominent role than any other element in many areas of chemistry, life sciences, technology, industry, and modern life.
+Fluorine reacts with almost every element, and in principle, fluorine atoms can be incorporated into any organic molecule, making it the element with the most compounds.
+When H or OH is replaced with F in organic molecules, the bond energies and bond polarizations, and thus the properties, change significantly.
+Synthetic fluoroorganics are therefore becoming increasingly important in pharmaceutical active ingredients, crop protection agents, lubricants, and corrosion inhibitors, dyes, liquid crystals, surfactants, ionic liquids, blood substitutes, and so on.
+The most thermally and chemically stable polymers are fluoropolymers and their derivatives.
 Ionomers such as Nafion are of great importance in fuel cells and electrolytes.
-Low-molecular CHF compounds are also produced on a million-ton scale as substitutes for CFRPs and are used as cold agents, propellants, fire retardants and solvents.
-Without SF 6 as an insulating gas, modern high-voltage and energy technology would be unthinkable; the production of semiconductor chips is also not possible without high-purity hydrofluoric acid and fluorine-containing plasma etching gases.
+Low-molecular-weight CHF compounds are also produced on a scale of millions of tons as substitutes for CFRPs and are used as refrigerants, propellants, fire retardants, and solvents.
+Without SF6 as an insulating gas, modern high-voltage and power engineering would be unthinkable; even the production of semiconductor chips is impossible without high-purity hydrofluoric acid and fluorine-containing plasma etching gases.
 Graphite fluoride and electrolytes with fluorinated anions are important components in electrochemical energy storage devices.

 Shortlink to this page: www.gdch.de/fluorchemie

-As the above examples show, fluorine chemistry is an interdisciplinary science with links to existing Divisions at the GDCh.
-So there are intersections z.
-B. with applied electrochemistry (electrofluorination, electrochemical energy storage), magnetic resonance spectroscopy ( 19 F-NMR spectroscopy), solid-state chemistry and solid-state chemistry and materials research (complex fluorides, fluorine glasses) and medical chemistry (fluorinated substances, 18 F-positron emission tomography) , to name just a few.
+As the above examples demonstrate, fluorine chemistry is an interdisciplinary science with links to existing Divisions within the GDCh.
+There are overlaps with, for example, electrochemistry (electrofluorination, electrochemical energy storage), magnetic resonance ( 19 F NMR spectroscopy), solid-state chemistry and materials research (complex fluorides, fluorine glasses), and medicinal chemistry (fluorinated drugs, 18 F positron emission tomography), to name just a few.

-For this reason, in 2008 the GDCh Board approved the formation of a Working Group Fluorochemistry under the umbrella of the GDCh.
+For this reason, the GDCh Board approved the formation of a Working Group Fluorochemistry under the umbrella of the GDCh in 2008.
 Details are contained in the bylaws .

-The fluorine chemistry Working Group of the German Chemical Society awards the "Publication Award Fluorine Chemistry Prize" every two years.
-The prize is usually awarded on the occasion of the GDCh Science Forum Chemistry. more
+The fluorine chemistry Working Group of the German Chemical Society awards the "Publication Award Fluorine Chemistry" every two years.
+The prize is presented at a symposium.

 14.-16.09., Schmitten im Taunus